2019-20 - SEMESTERS

 By providing numerous planning tools and opportunities for academic advising, the college makes every attempt to see that all students may graduate with a single major within four years.
 However, students may choose programs or opportunities that include additional requirements which may extend the degree beyond four years.
 The student assumes the responsibility for seeing that all requirements are complete regardless of the time required and agrees to pay all tuition and fees associated with those choices.
 The Committee on Advanced Standing & Degrees (AS&D) does not waive degree requirements, tuition or fees for participation in those programs.

 Students who feel they have a rare and exceptional circumstance, may petition for a waiver.
 Waivers for degree requirements or academic policies must be made by the student in writing to the Office of the Registrar a minimum of two business days prior to a scheduled AS&D meeting.
 This deadline is typically the Thursday at noon of odd weeks (contact the Office of the Registrar for the meeting schedule.)
 Waivers are granted only in rare and exceptional circumstances.
 Petition forms are available from the Registrar's Office in Founders Hall.
 Students will be notified of the committee decision by email within one week of the meeting or within a week of submission of the form for matters considered by the Registrar.
 Students requiring a printed and signed copy of the committee decision may request one from the Registrar.
-All petition results and actions of the AS&D Committee expire one-year form the date of the email notice.
+All petition results and actions of the AS&D Committee expire one-year from the date of the email notice.
 Written appeals may be made to the Associate Dean in the Office of Academic Affairs within 10 days of the date of the letter.
+Appeals will be considered only when it is determined that the committee did not follow faculty policy or committee protocols when a decision was rendered or if new and relevant information becomes available that was not available at the time the petition was considered.